Cecilapp/Cecil/docs/4-Configuration.md

 #### formats

-List of output formats. _output formats_ means in which formats the content is rendered (HTML, JSON, XML, RSS, Atom, etc.).
+List of output formats.
+That means in which formats the content is rendered (e.g. HTML, JSON, XML, RSS, Atom, etc.).

 ```yaml
 output: